esxr/the-software-process/Paper.md

 # CSSE 3012 Exam
 ___
+### 1(b)
+Fagan inspections take a long time and, if performed on a large scale, might stall project development.
+As a result, if excessive programming is done on a big scale, it might cause considerable delays, making Fagan inspections inefficient.
+In a big-scale business, it is frequently impossible to analyze a vast quantity of code.
+Furthermore, because the code is continually assessed using Extreme Programming, Fagan inspections, which include a thorough analysis of the code, are no longer necessary and can be a waste of resources.

+___
 ### 1 (c)
 ![[Pasted image 20220610160620.png]]

-- Developers & Stakeholders need a shared understanding of the project’s purpose
-	- easier when they collaborate continuously
-- Focus on value to be delivered – not just the requirements
-- Enables better decisions, designs and suggestions
-	- developers are part of the value chain
-- not just serving it
+For a software to accurately achieve its requirements, developers need to not only understand the software component, but the wholistic business aspect of the software as well.

-- Business Model - describes the rationale of how an organisation creates, delivers, and captures value
+Business Model describes the rationale of how an organisation creates delivers, and captures value.
+If the business model is not clearly defined in the beginning, then consequent corrections in the business model can render a lot of usecases, prototypes and calculations made in the software process useless.

+Having a business model enables better decisions, designs and suggestions because developers are a part of the process generating actual business value.

-- Primary sources of requirements
+Also, Primary sources of requirements are
 	- Stakeholders
 	- Users
 	- Environment

-- Business model canvas aims at finding out the primary sources of requirements that will be taken into account while calculating the requirements of the software
+Business model canvas aims at finding out the primary sources of requirements that will be taken into account while calculating the requirements of the software.

 ___